csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

 **Holographic imaging of RBCs in a dynamic environment**

 we shared 600 patches of complex amplitude and 600 patches of diffraction pattern intensity measured at 24mm.
 The whole red blood cell data can be downloaded from [here](https://figshare.com/articles/dataset/Red_blood_cell_dataset/21354000).
 Also, parts of shared data are located in ./dataset/red_blood_cell folder.
 User can run demo using this data.
 Note that there are no paired data between complex amplitude and diffraction intensity of red blood cell as we acquired the data in a dynamic environment.
+Also, as we did not measure the distance of diffraction intensity of red blood cell (setting distance range [18, 30] is enough).

 Download **train.zip and test.zip** for training.